Tuesday, July 31, 2007

 Indeed it is appreciation—to appreciate and to think critically about what we are doing before we lose what we have:

 I stood outside this morning with our blue teacup poodle, Jetta—blue, the poodle people say, because white curly flecks marble her otherwise black coat—when I noticed the sunlight refracting violet, red, yellow and green through the dewdrops onto the grass.
 My mind sailed back to Ship Bottom, New Jersey, where, when I was a child, my mother took my brother and me to spend a few days visiting relatives.
-Everywhere yards were covered in gravel, no grass, gravel—cream, apricot and ochre, the small, flat stones marbled with brown flecks—glaring in the hot August sun, digging into the soles of my bare feet.
+Everywhere yards were covered in gravel, no grass, gravel—cream, apricot and ochre, the small, flat stones marbled with brown flecks—glaring in the hot August sun, digging into the souls of my bare feet.
 We slept on iron cots in the big attic room, the pungent smell of wood beams and walls baking and drying under the heat.

 The poignancy in the light of the moment this morning refracted a spectrum of such memories across my mind.
 I revisited the crystal clarity of my uncluttered childhood psyche where I experienced many such momentary phenomena, like watching the particles of dust lit up and dancing in a shaft of sunlight playing through the windowpane diagonally down across the room to my grandparents’ living room rug where I tended my dolls.
 As an adult, I experience far fewer of these mesmerizing moments.